kumar-lakshmanan/Sachathya/README.md

 # Sachathya
-Framework for performing windows automation with help of python
+Standalone framework for performing windows automation with help of python